Documentation

 data_type: numeric(38,3)

-Constraints: Constraints may be defined for a single column, or at the model level for one or more columns.
+constraints: Constraints may be defined for a single column, or at the model level for one or more columns.

 If you are defining multiple primary_key constraints for a single model (entity), those must be defined at the model level.
 Defining multiple primary_key constraints at the column level is not supported.